-Flights with Air New Zealand
+Flights with Air New Zealand on SALE

 The most economical, yet comfortable way to fly, Economy Class on Air New Zealand features a seat designed for maximum comfort and space.
 Legroom ranges from an industry standard 31-inch seat pitch to a more generous 33-inch pitch depending on the seat position in the cabin.
 For added comfort, adjustable headrests can be moved to provide head and neck support.
 All seats also come with in-seat power, USB and iPod connections.